Man accused of killing wife in Spokane in 2019 captured in Europe

 Wahid Kashify was arrested on Oct.
 29 in Europe where he is currently being held, the sheriff's office said.

-It could be a year or more before Kashify arrives in the United States, depending on whether or not he fights the extradition process, Detective Marc Melville said Monday during a press conference.
+It could be a year or more before Kashify arrives in the United States, depending on whether or not he fights the extradition process, Detective Marc Melville said Monday during a news conference.

 Kashify will stand trial for a first-degree murder charge when he does arrive, the sheriff's office said.

 Arezu Kashify, who was 24 at the time of her death, was last seen alive on May 26, 2019, at a friend's house, according to the sheriff's office initial report.
 Her friend later reported her missing on May 30.
-Her remains were discovered in a false bottom of a chest freezer in the apartment she shared with her husband and their two children on June 4.
+Her remains were discovered June 4 in a false bottom of a chest freezer in the apartment just north of the North Division Y that she shared with her husband and their two children .
 Wahid Kashify is said to have dropped their two children, ages 5 and 1, off with a friend on May 26 after midnight.

-Deputies located his vehicle on June 1 at the Spokane Airport, where he purchased a one-way ticket out of the country.
-Deputies located a letter inside of his vehicle that gave instructions to unlock his phone and watch a video confession.
+Deputies located his vehicle on June 1 at the Spokane airport, where he purchased a one-way ticket out of the country.
+Deputies located a letter inside his vehicle, giving instructions to unlock his phone and watch a video confession.

 "He admitted to the homicide, he gave a full confession as to why he did it, and it's very telling," Melville said of the video, which has not been released to the public.
 "I think he felt he was going to get away with it and live free, just not in the United States."

-Homeland Security determined that Kashify left from the Spokane Airport for Dubai, and ultimately arrived in Kabul, Afghanistan, on May 30.
+The federal Department of Homeland Security determined that Kashify left from the Spokane International Airport for Dubai and ultimately arrived in Kabul, Afghanistan, on May 30.

 Kashify was scheduled to become a U.S. citizen the day after his wife's body was discovered, Melville said.

-"During that process, we were able to determine he had multiple different aliases, he had got a new passport and a new name and using all that information we were able to get a 'red notice', which is a worldwide extradition warrant," Melville said.
+"During that process, we were able to determine he had multiple different aliases, he had got a new passport and a new name," Melville said, "and using all that information we were able to get a 'red notice,' which is a worldwide extradition warrant."

 Kashify is said to have traveled between Iran and Afghanistan, and then to Turkey and finally to Europe, where he was arrested.